Installation¶

 Typically, we need to authenticate the tool first by calling gh auth login.
 There are two options for authentication:

-To authenticate using a token, we first need to create a token:
+To authenticate using a token, we first need to create a token.
+The token settings are in Profile Settings -> Developer settings -> Personal access tokens.

 Required permissions: